-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Bellevue is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Bellevue is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Bellevue who work in office and administrative support (14.75%), management occupations (9.43%), and sales jobs (7.48%).
+Unlike some villages, Bellevue isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bellevue are a mix of both white- and blue-collar jobs.
+Overall, Bellevue is a village of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Bellevue who work in office and administrative support (14.35%), sales jobs (9.31%), and management occupations (8.71%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Bellevue citizens is substantially higher than the typical US community, as 29.02% of adults in Bellevue have at least a bachelor's degree.
+The overall education level of Bellevue is somewhat higher than in the average US city of 21.84%: 28.64% of adults 25 and older in the village have at least a bachelor's degree.

-The per capita income in Bellevue in 2010 was $31,479, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
-This equates to an annual income of $125,916 for a family of four.
+The per capita income in Bellevue in 2018 was $32,296, which is upper middle income relative to Wisconsin and the nation.
+This equates to an annual income of $129,184 for a family of four.
 However, Bellevue contains both very wealthy and poor people as well.

-Bellevue is a somewhat ethnically-diverse village.
+Bellevue is a very ethnically-diverse village.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
 Bellevue also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.02% of the village’s residents.
-Important ancestries of people in Bellevue include German, Polish, Belgian, Irish, and Dutch.
+People of Hispanic or Latino origin account for 11.29% of the village’s residents.
+Important ancestries of people in Bellevue include German, Polish, Belgian, Irish, and English.